How to Delete Every Other Column in Excel (5 Easy ways)

 • Press Ctrl+A to select them all.

-• After selecting them, hold Ctrl and press the – key to open the delete dialogue box.
+• After selecting them, hold Ctrl and press thekey to open the delete dialogue box.

 • Here, click the Entire column option and tap OK.

-• In turn, the desired output will appear.
+• The desired output will appear.

 5. Delete Every Other Column using Blank Cell in Excel